stoplightio/docs/articles/editor/view-history-changes.md

 # Viewing Changes

-As more users edit files within the same project, tracking changes over time becomes more and more difficult.
-To help make sure changes can be easily tracked and viewed, Stoplight provides the full history of changes.
+As more users edit files within the same project, tracking changes over time becomes increasingly difficult.
+To mitigate these effects, Stoplight provides the full history of changes, which allows you to view and track any changes made.

-To see the history of changes for a project, use the 'History' button on the navigation bar to the left of the project window (show below).
-When the history is being viewed, you will see a series of changes for the project, listed in date descending order.
+To see the history of changes for a project, use the 'History' button on the navigation bar to the left of the project window (shown below).
+When the history is being viewed, you will see a series of changes for the project, listed in descending order by date.

 ![](../../assets/images/viewing-changes2.png)

-Each change event includes information, including:
+Each change event includes:

 * The date when the change was made